The Four Hybrid Workplace Models for the Future of Work

 - Employee experience.
 Will the company decide where people work during the week, or is that decision in the hands of each employee?
 Acquiring and retaining talent, along with any special equipment needs influence this choice.

-A company’s stance on these areas of hybrid workplace management leads to one of the following four paths for creating a hybrid workplace model that balances employee needs with organizational objectives.
+A company’s stance on these areas of hybrid workplace management leads to one of the following four paths for creating a hybrid workplace model that balances co-workers needs with organizational objectives.

 The four emerging hybrid work models